adlnet/xAPI-Spec/xAPI.md

 * The revision property SHOULD NOT be used if there is a major change in learning objectives, pedagogy, or assets of an Activity.
 (Use a new Activity id instead).

 __Note:__ Revision has no behavioral implications within the scope of xAPI.
-It is simply stored, so that it is available for reporting tools.
+It is simply stored so that it is available for systems interpreting and displaying data.

 <a name="Registration"/>